Kraigie/nostrum/docs/static/State.md

 supervisor.
 Behind the scenes, Nostrum uses the `Registry` module to map guild ids to a `pid` to allow for lookup.

-Please see `Nostrum.Cache.Guild.GuildServer` for more information on interacting with guilds.
+Please see `Nostrum.Cache.GuildCache` for more information on interacting with guilds.

 ## Channels